Get in Touch

 • Designing prompts as graph nodes

-• Transmitting state between nodes and managing outputs
+• Passing state between nodes and handling outputs

 • Memory patterns: distinguishing between short-term and persisted context